 Utilizing the superb netcode that pushed BlazBlue into the hearts of gamers, Arena works just as well with minimal lag and disconnects.
 The Xbox 360 version was marred with connection issues upon release, but has already been patched to resolve all of the issues players were having.
 Replays can be saved to learn from a possible mistake or gloat to your friends after destroying them online.

 Persona 4: Arena is simply a must-buy for fans of the JRPG series as well as fans of fighting games.
 Arc System Works has solidified themselves as the masters of “anime fighters.”
 With a very long Story mode and rock solid online play Arena is the perfect blend for any gamer.
-I would not miss this title.Note: The Persona 4: Arena review was written based on the Xbox 360 version of the game.
+I would not miss this title.Note: Persona 4: Arena was reviewed on Xbox 360.
+A physical copy of the game provided by the publisher.